epam/EPAM-AI-RUN-Marketplace/deployment/add-ons/aice/README.md

 4. Copy descriptor value for Code exploration provider
 5. Go to EPAM AI/Run™ for AWS and open Add Providers page (Profile -> Settings -> Providers management -> Add Provider)
 6. Put Value from step 4 into field
-7. Update "service_location_url" property to "http://aice-code-exploration-api.aice.svc.cluster.local:8080/api/v1"
-8. Update the toolkit_metadata property with the following value, replacing the %%DOMAIN%% placeholder with the value of TF_VAR_platform_domain_name from the deployment/terraform-scripts/deployment.conf file:
+7. Update the toolkit_metadata property with the following value, replacing the %%DOMAIN%% placeholder with the value of TF_VAR_platform_domain_name from the deployment/terraform-scripts/deployment.conf file:
 ```
       "toolkit_metadata": {
         "life_cycle_id": "datasource_id",